 Most of the main site is flat and easily accessible in good weather.
 Expect mud in wet weather.
-We provide trackway over the worst areas but in previous years people have had problems with some wheelchairs (particularly electric chairs) over the whole site.
-We do our best to keep everyone moving but do be aware that this is an open air event in a grassy field and we cannot guarantee the ground conditions.
-We keep an information board in the ACA and Accessibility Information Point with details of any particularly muddy areas as soon as we know about them.
+We provide trackway in limited areas and do our best to keep everyone moving but be aware that this is an open-air event in a grassy field and we cannot guarantee the ground conditions.
+We keep an information board in the ACA and Accessibility Information Point which we update with details of any particularly muddy areas as soon as we know about them.

 The Healing Area is in a meadow with long grass.